 Do you want to learn more about the deep connections between past and present generations in Sioux belief and culture?
 Read The Grass Dancer by Susan Power, the next North Dakota Reads title.
 Books are available at Stoxen Library.
 The book discussion is Thursday, April 17.
+The author won the Ernest Hemingway Foundation Award for first fiction, 1995, for The Grass Dancer.
+The book

 The characters are complex and often troubled; they struggle with the magic that swirls around them.
 Power hits on many aspects of an Indian's life: the gap between Indian and white culture, the problems that arise out of dual heritage, disease, spirits, magic, ancestral powers, religion, and love.